XRPLF/xrpl-dev-portal/content/concepts/xrpl-sidechains/witness-servers.md

 ---
 html: witness-servers.html
 parent: xrpl-sidechains.html
+seo:
-blurb: A witness server is a light-weight server that witnesses and signs transactions between the XRP Ledger and another chain.
+    description: A witness server is a light-weight server that witnesses and signs transactions between the XRP Ledger and another chain.
 status: not_enabled
 labels:
   - Blockchain